YOUNG Wind Sentry Anemometer

 Features

-For wind speed only, Model 03102 Wind Sentry Anemometer is available separately.
+The YOUNG Wind Sentry Anemometer measures wind speed.
 The anemometer uses three lightweight hemispherical cups to measure wind speed.
 Cup wheel rotation produces an AC frequency that is linearly proportional to wind speed.
 Precision stainless steel ball bearings are used throughout.

 Range: